Waffle for One (Crispy & Fluffy 6-Inch, Pantry Staples)

 This simple recipe makes one perfectly crisp and fluffy 6-inch waffle using just basic pantry ingredients.
 It’s quick to whip up for a cozy breakfast or weekend treat when you’re cooking just for yourself.
 Add butter and syrup, fresh fruit, or your favorite toppings for a comforting single-serving breakfast without any leftovers.
-This waffle recipe is the perfect size and has an old-fashioned waffle flavor you remember from childhood.
 Incredible easy to make in under 10 minutes!

 A waffle topped with whipped cream, strawberries, and blueberries on a plate, next to a bowl of mixed berries and a cup of black coffee on a marble surface.